KamQuoss/profile-card-component-main/README.md

 - [normalize.css](https://github.com/necolas/normalize.css) - This is stylesheet that normalizes styles ond preserves useful defaults.
 I've used only some rules which I found useful for this project.
 This repo could be out of date, last commits was made at Nov 2018.
 - [htmlcolorcodes](https://htmlcolorcodes.com/color-picker/) - Good looking, useful color picker with color schemes.
 - [CSS values and units](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units) - Comprehensive article on CSS values and units, also relations between them included.
+- [PX to REM converter](https://nekocalc.com/px-to-rem-converter) - This calculator might be useful in case you don't wont to use pixels but rem instead.

 ## Author